nacho2018/training_lesson4/README.md

 # training_lesson4
-just a simple project to traing view-state with URL
+just a simple project to train view-state with URL